BMO Stadium: Concerts

 In 2023, K-pop boy group Tomorrow X Together performed two sold-out shows on May 27 and 28 as part of their Act Sweet Mirage Tour. blink-182 performed at the stadium on June 16 & 17, 2023, as part of their reunion tour with Tom DeLonge.
 During the first show, Kourtney Kardashian revealed her pregnancy with her husband and drummer Travis Barker.
 Fall Out Boy and Bring Me the Horizon performed at the stadium on July 2 & 3, 2023, as part of the former band's So Much For (Tour) Dust.
 Hard Summer hosted part of their 2023 festival at the stadium on August 5 and 6, which included the nearby Los Angeles Memorial Coliseum and Exposition Park.
 Mexican group RBD is set to perform four concerts on October 18–20 and 22 as part of their reunion tour, marking the first time the group will be performing live together in 15 years.
 Queen + Adam Lambert are slated to play two consecutive shows, on November 11 and 12, as part of their Rhapsody Tour; the November 11 show sold-out within an hour of tickets going on-sale, which led to the November 12 date being added.

 On July 20 and 21, 2024, ATEEZ held two sold-out shows at the venue for their Towards The Light: Will To Power world tour.
 KoЯn performed a special 30th anniversary show at the stadium on October 5, 2024, with Evanescence, Gojira, among others opening the show.

 In 2024, K-pop boy group Seventeen performed two sold-out shows on November 9 and November 10 as part of their Right Here World Tour.

 In 2025, J-Hope of BTS performed two shows on April 4 and April 6 as part of his Hope on the Stage Tour.
 Tomorrow X Together performed one show on September 9 of their Act: Tomorrow Tour.
 Twenty One Pilots will conclude The Clancy World Tour on October 25 & 26 at the stadium.

+Latin Pop superstar Gloria Trevi is scheduled to perform a special one-night only concert on February 28, 2026, promoted as "Live Celebration" to celebrate her 58th birthday.
+Tickets sale started December 5 with no pre-sales.
+As of December 2025, this is Trevi's only 2026 show in the United States and her first ever headlining concert in the Stadium.
+No opening acts have been announced to join Trevi on this special event.

+Metal band Iron Maiden is scheduled to bring their Run for Your Lives World Tour for two nights on September 25 and 27, 2026 with special guests Megadeth and Anthrax.
+The second show (September 27) was later announced due to overwhelming demand after the first show completely sold-out.

 Cultural events

-LAFC has stated that Banc of California will be used for local cultural events in Los Angeles's 9th District.
+LAFC has stated that the stadium would be used for local cultural events in Los Angeles's 9th District.

 Fortnite Pro-Am event at BMO Stadium.